Ivo-Balbaert/The_Way_to_Jai/3_Compiling_and_running_your_first_program/3_Compiling_and_running_your_first_program.md

 ..._

 The error means the compiler can't find the _print_ procedure.
 That's because this procedure is defined elsewhere, in a **module** called _Basic_.

-Modules are stored in the _jai\modules_ folder.
+> Modules are stored in the _jai\modules_ folder.
 There we find a subfolder _Basic_, containing a file _Print.jai_, which contains the definition of print.
-In order to make this clear to the compiler, we must **import** that module with the following statement:  `#import "Basic";`

-Add this at the start of our code file:
+In order to make this clear to the compiler, we must **import** that module with the following statement:  `#import "Basic";` Add this at the start, so that our code file now becomes:

 ```
 #import "Basic";